 “While the job of a politician comes with a high profile and prestige, it shares some of the characteristics of other occupations of heavy workloads and constant deadlines, for example.
 But it is also markedly different.
 As well as 'working hours that often overlap or conflict with attempts to have a fulfilling home life, and unabating public scrutiny', they have the challenge of meeting conflicting public expectations, often fuelled by public distrust, and they can be voted out on live television!"

 Ashley points out this does not mean politicians’ well-being is more important than other occupations, but they are not perceived in the same way and together with their parliamentary staff face frequent hostility that jeopardises the effective conduct of democracy.
 "This carries the risk that we all lose out under such hostile conditions”.

 Ashley is hosting this year’s Psychology of Democracy conference online on Monday, 24th May, featuring international panels of academics and parliamentary staff who will consider democracy during the pandemic, including the importance of mental health.
-You can reserve a free place at the event by visiting here.
+Reserve a free place at the event.

 For all press office enquiries please email firstname.lastname@example.org.